Battle of Hansan Island: Background

-Yi Eok-gi joined with Yi Sun-sin at Yeosu on 10 August.
-On 12 August, they rendezvoused with Won Gyun at Noryang, bringing their total fleet strength to 56 warships.
+Yi Ŏkki joined with Yi Sun-sin at Yeosu on 10 August, 1592 [Gregorian Calendar].
+On 12 August, 1592 [Gregorian Calendar] they rendezvoused with Wŏn Kyun at Noryang, bringing their total fleet strength to 56 warships.
 At Dangpo, they received news of a Japanese fleet sailing west from Busan.
 Wakizaka Yasuharu’s fleet of 73 ships entered Gyeonnaeryang.

 Battle

-On 8 July, Yi Sun-sin's fleet encountered a Japanese scout vessel and gave chase but broke off after sighting a large fleet of Japanese warships in Gyonnaeryang Strait.
-Yi Sun-sin sent a small detachment forward to lure the Japanese fleet, and they took the bait, following them into open waters off Hansando Island.
-The Korean fleet assumed a U-shaped crane formation with large warships in the center and lighter ships on its wings.
-The two fleets engaged in battle and the Japanese ships were destroyed while their weapons did nothing to the Korean ships.
+On 15 August (8th day of the 7th lunar month), Yi Sun-sin's fleet encountered a Japanese scout vessel and gave chase but broke off after sighting a large fleet of Japanese warships in Gyonnaeryang Strait.
+Yi Sun-sin sent a small detachment forward to lure the Japanese fleet, and they took the bait, following them into open waters off Hansan Island.
+The Korean fleet assumed a U-shaped crane formation with large warships such as 2 turtle ships in the center and lighter ships on its wings.
+The two fleets engaged in battle and most of the Japanese ships were destroyed in the engagement, while Korean reported few losses on their side.
 The battle lasted throughout the day until the Koreans tired from chasing and returned to open sea.
 Fourteen Japanese ships that had not engaged in combat escaped, the rest were destroyed.
 Wakizaka Yasuharu managed to withdraw to Gimhae.

 News of the Japanese defeat reached Busan within hours and two Japanese commanders, Kuki Yoshitaka and Kato Yoshiaki, immediately set sail with 42 ships for the port of Angolpo, where they hoped to face the Korean fleet close to shore.

 Yi Sun-sin received news of their movements on 15 August and he advanced towards Angolpo to confront them.
 This time the Japanese were unwilling to follow the Koreans into open water and stayed onshore.
 They would not take the bait.
-In response the Korean fleet moved forwards and bombarded the anchored Japanese fleet for hours until they retreated inland.
+In response, the Korean fleet moved forwards and bombarded the anchored Japanese fleet for hours until they retreated inland.
 Later the Japanese returned and escaped on small boats.
 Both Kuki and Kato survived the battle.

 Aftermath

-Won Gyun was left behind to mop up Japanese soldiers marooned on a small isle, but fled after receiving a false report of a large Japanese fleet approaching.
+Wŏn Kyun was left behind to mop up Japanese soldiers marooned on a small isle, but fled after receiving a false report of a large Japanese fleet approaching.
 The Japanese managed to drift to shore using rafts made from the wreckage of their ships.

 On 23 August, Hideyoshi Toyotomi ordered naval commander Todo Takatora to reinforce operations in Korea and halted naval operations at Busan.